 The Birdham Parish Neighbourhood Plan covers the period 2014 - 2029.
 The Plan relates to the use and development of land.
-Its primary purpose is to allocate development sites in the Parish.
-Its secondary purpose is to influence the way building development affects the Parish.
+Its primary purpose is to ensure sustainable development in the Parish including an adequate supply of housing.

-The planning context is provided by the National Planning Policy Framework (NPPF), the Chichester District Local Plan and the Chichester Harbour Conservancy Management Plan 2009 - 2014 (or 2014 - 2019 if applicable).
+The planning context is provided by the National Planning Policy Framework (NPPF), National Planning Policy Guidelines, Chichester Local Plan and Chichester Harbour Conservancy Management Plan 2009 - 2014 (or 2014 - 2019 if applicable).